 Two specialty malls, each about 300,000 SF leasable area.

-The drawings show the ground floors and convex shape intervals of two specialty malls.
-The networks show the sequence of convex shape intervals from the main entrance, The one on the right was so complex that no more than 30 percent leased out.
+The drawings show the ground floors and convex shape intervals of two specialty malls each just over 300,000 SF.
+The networks show the sequence of convex shape intervals from the main entrance.
+The mall on the right was so complex that less than 30 percent leased out.
 It closed in less than two years to become the Happy Church. see publication